tmn/document-template/README.md

 # Document template

-A document template made with HTML and CSS.
+A document template made with HTML and CSS *in the making*.

 ## Printing